NeuS-PIR: Learning Relightable Neural Surface using Pre-Integrated Rendering

-To render the outgoing radiance using pre-integrated illumination, we follow the approach of Munkberg \etal~\cite{munkberg2022extracting}.
-They use high-resolution cubemap as trainable parameters and precompute $I(\vr;r)$ for a set of discrete roughness levels as its mipmaps.
+To render the outgoing radiance using pre-integrated illumination, we follow the approach of Munkberg et~al.~\cite{munkberg2022extracting} to use high-resolution cubemap as trainable parameters and pre-integrate $I(\vr;r)$ for discrete roughness levels as its mipmaps.
 To obtain a specific roughness $r$, we query $I(\vr;r)$ using mipmap interpolation.
-The view-dependent radiance is then rendered using Eq.~\ref{eq:PIR-render} and transformed to the S-RGB space via gamma correction.
-Finally, we integrate the rendered color $\vc_{mat}$ using Eq.~\ref{eq:neus-render}.
+The view-dependent radiance is then rendered using ~Eq.~\ref{eq:PIR-render} and transformed to the S-RGB space via gamma correction.
+Finally, we volume render the pixel color $\vc_{mat}$ using ~Eq.~\ref{eq:neus-render}.